Juvenicide: Reframing the youth violence debate

 My ongoing project (2023-2025), funded by the Swiss National Science Foundation and hosted at the Geneva Graduate Institute, ethnographically explores the housing experiences of Venezuelan migrants who live in one of the largest self-built informal settlements of Latin America, located in Medellín, Colombia.
 It explores the housing markets that migrants have access to in order to secure a place to live in this area, examining the emerging roles that criminal gangs play in housing market regulation, as well as the detrimental impact of state-led evictions and demolitions.
 As part of its action component, the project includes a crowdfunding campaign developed in collaboration with local stakeholders aimed at financing the construction of a a school and community centre.

-During my doctoral research (2014-2019) at the University of Oxford, funded by the UK Economic and Social Research Council, I ethnographically explored the lives of a group of adolescents implicated at the low-ends of criminal narco-gangs in and around Medellín, Colombia.
+During my doctoral research (2014-2019) at the University of Oxford, funded by the UK Economic and Social Research Council, I ethnographically explored the lives of a group of adolescents implicated at the low-ends of criminal the criminal apparatus in and around Medellín, Colombia.
 My research shows that modern Colombian gangs are nothing like the the old-days, family-like protective groups.
 Rather, they are governed by an exploitative economy whereby low-level adolescents take all of the risk and enjoy none of the gains.
 I argue that adolescents working at the low-level of these modern gangs live in a condition of 'augmented precarity’, characterised by the compounded precarization of both their labor and their life.
+This work is forthcoming in an ethnographic monograph for NYU Press (forthcoming 2026).

 Youth-led activism at the urban margins